 I think it’s important for our city to accelerate the transition away from gasoline vehicles and toward clean transportation such as electric vehicles.

-Vehicle emissions are the leading cause of air pollution.
+Vehicle emissions are the leading preventable cause of air pollution.
 They increase risks of asthma, heart disease, lung disease, cancer and dementia.
-They cause 53,000 deaths a year in the U.S. – more deaths than car crashes or secondhand smoke.
-The worst effects are on children and people who commute in heavy traffic or live near busy roads.
+A study from MIT found that vehicle emissions cause 58,000 deaths a year in the U.S. – more deaths than car crashes or secondhand smoke.
+The worst effects are on children, people of color, and people who commute in heavy traffic or live near busy roads.